Handling Secrets in NixOS: An Overview

 cat ./secret-key | base64 --encode > ./secret-key-base64

-You can store the value of ./secret-key-base64
+You can store the value of ./secret-key-base64 in your password manager, and

 if you ever need to decrypt the files in this repo on another machine, you can